-The horizontal section

-shows two separate
+The horizontal section shows two separate

-buildings within the

-palace, consisting of
+buildings within the palace, consisting of

 rooms and a building

 made of sandstone with

-a system of intersecting
+a system of intersecting vaults.

-vaults.
 The Ministry of

 Tourism converted it

 into a government

 museum at the

 beginning of 2010.

-The Kamiliyah School is
+Schools Al- The Kamiliyah School is

-•
+Kamiliyah School the only remaining

+School historical school in Gaza, located in the

-Value of the same
+heart of the old town in

 Gaza.
-It was named P TO STATE
+It was named

 after the Ayyubid king

 Al-Kamil, who

-· ·

-•
+constructed it in the

+year 653 AH (1237 AD).
+Since its establishment,

 the school was used to

-shows two separate buildings within the palace, consisting of rooms and a building made of sandstone with a system of intersecting vaults.
-The Ministry of Tourism converted it into a government museum at the beginning of 2010.
-The Kamiliyah School is the only remaining historical school in Gaza, located in the heart of the old town in Gaza.
-It was named after the Ayyubid king Al-Kamil, who constructed it in the year 653 AH (1237 AD).
-Since its establishment,

-house the poor, students, and traders and remained active until 1930.
-According to the horizontal plan, the school covers an area of 573 square meters and consists of two floors.
-The school is designed with a central courtyard surrounded by rooms, each of which opens its doors and windows to the inner courtyard.
-The main facade is uniform and features a pointed arch made of marble.
-The school was constructed using sandstone and follows the prevalent

-building about a dissipation of
+house the poor,

+students, and traders

+and remained active ×

+until 1930.

+According to the Room

+horizontal plan, the school covers an area Courtyard

+of 573 square meters BROOM

+and consists of two

+floors.
+The school is wan Boom

+designed with a central Room Room (Room)

+courtyard surrounded by

+rooms, each of which

+opens its doors and windows to the inner

+courtyard.
+The main

+facade is uniform and

+features a pointed arch

+made of marble.
+The

+school was constructed

+using sandstone and follows the prevalent

+ionows the prevalent

+building atula during the

 building style during the

 Ayyubid and Mamluk

-Carrier T! periods.
+periods.

 Souks The The Qaysariyah Market,

 Qaysariya- located in the Daraj

 h Market neighborhood of the Old

 City in Gaza, is one of

 the most significant

 historical markets that

 has endured in Gaza.
 It

 is commonly referred to

 as the "Gold Market"

 due to the presence of

 shops dealing in gold.

 The market dates back

-to the Mamluk era
+to the Mamluk era 1 Property 1

-(1260-1517 AD) and is
+(1260-1517 AD) and is and the second s

 situated adjacent to the

 southern wall of the

-Great Umayyad and shot and
+Great Umayyad 8 8

 Mosque.
-See

-The market is de d
+The market is

-characterized by its do d
+characterized by its

-narrow, vaulted street, the stood
+narrow, vaulted street, Error about the second se

-approximately 60 de an
+approximately 60 -

 meters long and with a

 width not exceeding 3

 meters.
 On either side

 of the street, small

 commercial shops are

 lined up, each with a

 width of around 2

 meters.
 The eastern

 entrance is marked by a

-large pointed arch.
+Ctables large pointed arch.

-Stables Khan al-Amir Younes is 18 18 18 18 18 18 18 18 18 18 18 18 18 1
+Stables Khan al-Amir Younes is

 /Khan located in the center of

 Khan Yunis city in the

 southern Gaza Strip.
-It week of the second seco
+It

 was constructed by

 Amir Younes bin

 Abdullah al-Nouruzi al-

 Dawadari in the year

 789 AH (1387 CE).
 The

 purpose of building it

-purpose or building it

 was to serve trade caravans and to function as a postal station, and it is often referred to as the fortress.
-According to the layout, the khan is square-shaped with each side measuring 80 meters.
+According to the layout, the khan is square-shaped with , each side measuring 80 meters.
 It consists of two floors, with the first floor serving as storage rooms, while the second floor was designated for accommodating guests, including rooms for residence, a mosque, and a reception area.

-The Asbala / Stables

-Sabil Al-Rifaiyah

-Sabil Al-Rifaiyah Road" is located in the Al-Daraj neighborhood of Gaza City, on Unity Street, a few meters to the east of the Pasha's Palace.
+The Asbala / Stables Sabil Al- Rifaiyah Sabil Al-Rifaiyah Road" is located in the Al-Daraj neighborhood of Gaza City, on Unity Street, a few meters to the east of the Pasha's Palace.
 It was supplied with water from the Birket Al-Burj, which was next to it for monitoring and defense.
 This road was constructed by Bahram Pasha, the son of Mustafa Pasha, in the year 976 AH (1568 CE).
-The current name of the road is "Sabil Al-Rifaiyah," named after Rifat Pasha Al-Jarkasi, the governor of Gaza, who renovated and restored it in the year 1278 AH (1861 CE).
+The current name of the road is "Sabil Al- Rifaiyah," named after Rifat Pasha Al-Jarkasi, the governor of Gaza, who renovated and restored it in the year 1278 AH (1861 CE).
 It was built using solid sandstone and has an architectural shape characterized by a